Profiting from Layers, Broilers, Turkeys, and Ducks

 Michelle Proscia has been the agriculture educator for Cornell

-Cooperative Extension in Sullivan County, NY since 2013.
+Cooperative Extension in Sullivan County, NY since 2013, where she offers technical assistance and educational programming to farmers and community members in the area of Agriculture.
 She received her

-has assisted in managing a small farm that raised poultry, sheep and
+Michelle has also managed a small farm that raised poultry, sheep and

 grew up on a family dairy farm and participated in 4-H showing cattle,